-All benefits-eligible employees may participate in the two disability plans, short-term disability and long-term disability, provided by Dearborn Life.
+All benefits-eligible employees may participate in the two disability plans, short-term disability and long-term disability, provided by Dearborn National.
 These plans provide income protection while you are unable to work due to an illness or injury.

 With an approved claim, you can receive 60% of your weekly earnings after a 14-day waiting period or until all of your Extended Illness Bank is exhausted, whichever is longer.
 The maximum payment is $693 per week, for a maximum period of 22 weeks.
 See UT System Short Term Disability for details.